pslisko/performa365docs/docs/howto/manage_users.rst

 ^^^^^^^^^^^^^^

 #.
 Go to **Manage** > **Users**.
 #.
-In the list of users select edit icon in the **Actions** column of the user you wish to edit.
+Select edit icon in the **Actions** column for the user you wish to edit.
-#. **Edit User** form opens below.
+#. **Edit User** form opens below (some fields might be read-only, depending on your identity provider and tenant configuration).
 #.
-All fields are editable except **Id** and **E-mail** which are read-only.
+Do the changes.
 #.
 Click **Save**.

-Deactive a User
+Deactivate a User
 ^^^^^^^^^^^^^^^^^

-.. note:: This action is only available for ADFS identity provider.

-Deactivation disables a user from logging or performing any activity in the system.
+Deactivation disables a user from logging on or performing any activity in the system.

 #.
 Go to **Manage** > **Users**.
 #.
-In the list of users select edit icon in the **Actions** column of the user you wish to edit.
+Select edit icon in the **Actions** column for the user you wish to deactivate.
 #. **Edit User** form opens below.
 #.
 Change toggle button **Status**  to *OFF*.
 #.
 Click **Save**.